mostnonameuser/Go_Spixi_devPack/README.md

 go run .
 ```
 ### 4. Develop in browser → deploy to Spixi
-   * Test UI/UX, streaming, chat logic in browser
+   * Test your entire app in the browser—UI before going live on Spixi.
-   * When ready, zip web/app/ and install as Spixi MiniApp
+   * When ready, use official [app-packer](https://github.com/ixian-platform/Spixi-Mini-Apps/tree/master/app-packer) and install as MiniApp in Spixi
    * Zero code changes required

 ### Project Structure